JDelve/versioned_dir/README.md

 Oh no it isn't.
 This is an extra line of text added to the README.md in the original repository after pulling from the clone.

+BUT WAIT!
+There's more.
+This is an additional paragraph marking, and entirely encompassing, the new features included in the development of the new-feature branch.